Respiratory Health: How to Build A Resilient Lung Microbiome

 Omega 3 Fatty Acids reduce lung inflammation.

-Targeted lung support protects you from pollution and infection.
+Daily lung support protects you from pollution and infection.

 Gut/Lung Resilience is a lung supplement by KAIBAE that provides essential nutrients for a balanced gut-lung axis.
 A synergistic blend of prebiotic, probiotic, and wild plant polyphenols helps defend against infection and the effects of pollution.
-Baobab, combined with Elderberry and Pelargonium, was used for centuries by tribes in Africa to alleviate respiratory symptoms with colds and flu.
-Gut /Lung Resilience is a supplement to always have in your medicine cabinet and a travel companion to keep you healthy while on the go!

-- Pelargonium: Wild-harvested polyphenol lung support, mucolytic & antiviral
+• Pelargonium: Wild-harvested mucolytic & antiviral support

-- Baobab: High in vitamin C, polyphenols & prebiotic fiber to boost immunity
+• Baobab: High in vitamin C, polyphenols & prebiotic fiber to boost immunity

-- Elderberry: Rich in polyphenols, great for lung &. immune health
+• Elderberry: Rich in polyphenols, great for lung & immune health.

-- Beta-glucan; Immune enhancing prebiotic
+• Beta-glucan; Immune enhancing prebiotic

 Improve your stress response for healthier lungs

-- Sceletium: Wild harvested polyphenol-rich plant helps moderate feelings of stress and anxiety.
+• Sceletium: Wild harvested polyphenol-rich plant helps moderate feelings of stress and anxiety.

-- Baobab: High in vitamin C, polyphenols & prebiotic fiber to boost immunity
+• Baobab: High in vitamin C, polyphenols & prebiotic fiber to boost immunity

-- Ashwagandha: Helps endurance, memory, and cognition.
+• Ashwagandha: Helps endurance, memory, and cognition.

-- Magnolia bark: Elevates mood and relieves pain
+• Magnolia bark: Elevates mood and relieves pain

-- Lactospore: Spore biotic probiotic reconditions the gut, acts as an antioxidant and supports a healthy gut environment.
+• Lactospore: Spore biotic probiotic reconditions the gut, acts as an antioxidant and supports a healthy gut environment.

 Breathing exercises improve lung function.